Published: 16 September 2019

-"No", said Max "I think you may have neglected to show me the flyer but presumably for the young, Lenkiewicz is a bigger draw than Ibsen and for the more elderly theatre goer, such as your self, the assumption is made on the basis of the title, which incidently I don't think you have quite right".
+"No" said Max, "I think you may have neglected to show me the flyer but presumably for the young, Lenkiewicz is a bigger draw than Ibsen and for the more elderly theatre goer, such as yourself, the assumption of authorship is made on the basis of the title, which incidently I don't think you have quite right".

-"I heard an adaptation of the play on the radio the other day which I believe was closer to the original text and although I wasn't paying full attention I think I preferred it to this on balance.
-Call me old fashioned ..
+"I heard an adaptation of the play on the radio the other day which I believe was closer to the original text and although I wasn't paying full attention, I think on balance I preferred it to Ms. Lenkiewicz's efforts.
+Call me old fashioned ..."

 "That as may be Max but you didn't see the play."

-"But I did pay attention to the radio 4 production and I think it's possible that you are not only old fashioned but also ignorant of Ibsen's major concerns at the time. besides which, as the original was was in Norwegian, I doubt if you have much idea at all of what was in the original text "
+"But I did pay attention to the radio four production and I think it is possible that you are not only old fashioned but also ignorant of Ibsen's major concerns at the time.
+Besides which, as the original was was in Norwegian, I doubt if you have much idea at all of what was in the original text."

-"Surely" I said, ignoring Max's jibe about my ignorance of languages, "the mark of a great play is that no alteration of the text is required to make it resonate with a modern audience?
-Any gaps in in our understanding being filled by the artifice of the Director.
+"Surely", I said, ignoring Max's jibe about my ignorance of languages, "the mark of a great play is that no alteration of the text is required to make it resonate with a modern audience?
+Any gaps in in our understanding are filled by the artifice of the Director.
 And anyway, what Max, do you know of Ibsen's major themes?"

 "Only what I have read on Wikipedia"